ori-community/bf-rando/README.md

 ### Sein text is back!

-You need the speed mod, it'll be bundled with the randomiser eventually.
-In the meantime turn the UI off or enjoy the lore.
+You need the speed mod.
+For now, grab it from the randomiser's [releases page](https://github.com/Kirefel/OriDeRandomiser/releases/latest).